 Policy owners can access liquidity through a policy loan, which means that the cash value associated with their initial policy is still earning interest.
 The opportunity that cash value insurance provides for money—simultaneous use and interest earned—makes the financial product invaluable.

 The Death Benefit

-Life Insurance as most people know it, is an expense that only involves protecting your family or designated beneficiary from financial loss in case of death.
-Permanent Life Insurance is much more; offering both the security that comes by having a death benefit and living benefits that can provide an abundant personal economy.
+Life insurance as most people know it is an expense that only involves protecting your family or designated beneficiary from financial loss in case of death.
+Whole life insurance is much more, offering both the security that comes by having a death benefit and living benefits that can provide an abundant personal economy.

 Watch: Know Your Retirement